-Execute the ldm command of Oracle VM Server for SPARC with the add-spconfig subcommand specified to save logical domain configuration information.
+Execute the ldm add-spconfig command to save logical domain configuration information.

-primary# ldm add-spconfig config name
+primary# ldm add-spconfig config\name

 For config\name, specify the file name used to save logical domain configuration information to the XSCF.

 Note - The add-spconfig subcommand cannot overwrite the configuration information in an existing file.
 Before specifying the name of an existing file for config\name, you need to delete the existing file by using the remove-spconfig subcommand.